 Similarly, access to and utilization of early dental care can reduce rates of dental disease.
 In 2021, the percent of children ages 0-5 attending dental visits increased slightly following a dip in 2020, likely due to COVID-19-related health and safety restrictions.
-Dental visits continue to increase for children under
+Dental visits continued to increase for children under the age of three.
+However, more than half of Sacramento County children ages 3-5 had not had a dental visit in the previous year, yet 2021 rates (46.2% ages 3-5, 27.9% ages 1-2) were approaching the current peak (2019, 48.7% and 29.3% respectively).